Papua New Guinea Premier Soccer League: 2013–2016: Difficulties and disillusionment

 On the pitch, Hekari United were awarded their eighth consecutive league title on 24 May 2014, despite the Grand Final being abandoned after 70 minutes due to crowd violence.
-With Hekari leading 3–0, several Lae FC fans outside the arena fence started throwing stones at the Hekari United players, with Hekari goalkeeper Godfrey Baniau being hit several times.
-Some claimed that the referee was biased towards Hekari United, with the decision to send off Lae captain Kohu Liem causing the fan outrage, while others blamed the organisers, who failed to clear supporters who had not paid for the event away from the stadium.
+With Hekari leading 3–0, several Lae FC fans started throwing stones, with Hekari goalkeeper Godfrey Baniau being hit several times.
+Some claimed that the referee was biased towards Hekari United, with the decision to send off Lae captain Kohu Liem causing the outrage, while others blamed the organisers who failed to clear supporters who had not paid for the event.

-Ahead of the 2015 season, Gigira Laitepo, who had sponsored Morobe FC for the entirety of their eight-year league history, withdrew their sponsorship, throwing the franchise into disarray.
+Ahead of the 2015 season, Gigira Laitepo, who had sponsored Morobe FC for the entirety of their eight-year league history, withdrew their sponsorship throwing the franchise into disarray.
 The club ended up withdrawing from the league, as did Eastern Stars and Lae FC.
-Toti City F.C., a new franchise under similar management to the previous year's runners-up, took the place of Lae, while FC Port Moresby returned after their long court saga the previous year, as did Madang FC after a three-year absence.
+Toti City F.C., a new franchise under similar management to the previous year's runners-up, took the place of Lae, while FC Port Moresby returned, as did Madang FC after a three-year absence.

-The season became the first in history that Hekari United didn't win the title: the eight-time champions were beaten by Madang FC in the semi-finals of the playoffs, despite finishing the regular season top of the table.
+The season became the first in history that Hekari didn't win the title; the eight-time champions were beaten by Madang FC in the semi-finals of the playoffs, despite finishing the regular season top of the table.
 Madang went on to lose 5–1 to Toti City in the final, with the Lae club winning the title after just two years of existence.

-The 2015-16 season saw unprecedented interest, with 12 clubs successfully signing up, and the organisers taking a decision to split the division into two zones, northern and southern.
-New clubs included PS Huawei, Erema FC, Goroka Gosiha and Rapatona FC, the latter of whom was returning to the competition after a five-year absence under new sponsorship for the 2015–16 season.
-Morobe FC, now under the sponsorship of Welgris, also returned, and a new club was formed under new sponsorship from the Gigira Laitepo company.
-The league ran smoothly, with the top two teams from each zone entering a second group stage, and the top two teams facing off once again in the final.
+The 2015-16 season saw unprecedented interest, with 12 teams successfully signing up, and the organisers taking a decision to split the division into two zones, northern and southern.
+New teams included PS Huawei, Erema FC, Goroka Gosiha and Rapatona FC, the latter of whom was returning to the competition after a five-year absence.
+Morobe FC, now under the sponsorship of Welgris, also returned.
+The top two teams from each zone entered a second group stage, and the top two teams facing off once again in the final.
 For the second season in a row, Toti City won the title, ahead of Hekari United, winning 2–0.